rogeruiz/srht-writing/content/en/writing/data-classes-in-python/index.md

 tags = ["devex", "programming"]
 +++

 Let's talk classes in *Python*.
-They're a great way to organized functions & behaviors that center around a particular instance of data & functionality.
+They're a great way to organize functions & behaviors that center around a particular instance of data & functionality.
 A simple class is with an `__init__` method to initialize some properties on the instance.
 There are other **special methods** in *Python* like the `__repr__`